Something important to remember as you’re preparing to sell a property: you’re putting it up for sale with the intention of it being bought.

-This month, the Choice Mortgage Bank team gathered three of the best tips for new home sellers and what you should consider before putting your property on the market.
+This month, the Choice Mortgage Group team gathered three of the best tips for new home sellers and what you should consider before putting your property on the market.

 Although repairing the property is going to cost some money, repairs can cause the property’s overall value and return on investment to skyrocket.

 Most buyers will need a mortgage to purchase your property.
 Normally, the bank that’s helping the buyer finance this will need an appraisal of the property.
 Certain damages on a property can seriously delay a buy, or even cause the deal to not be approved.

 Before you put your property on the market, check the condition of the walls, fixtures, roof, windows, doors, heating, water pipes, and foundation.
 These are some of the major areas that are checked during an appraisal.
 Better yet, have your home inspected by a licensed inspector to be safe.

 The price of a property is obviously one of the biggest determining factors of whether or not a potential homeowner commits to buying.

 The typical property buyer of today is extremely well-informed because of the endless amount of free resources they can find on the Internet.
 In many cases, potential buyers will know if they see a property that is overpriced and will immediately be turned off.

 This means that listing a property at higher price to leave room for negotiation is typically ineffective.

 One of the best ways to figure out the pricing for a property is to ask your real estate agent to perform a Comparative Marketing Analysis (CMA) on the property.
 Real estate agents know what data is important to the pricing, and will give you a more attractive price for potential buyers.